Misdemeanor Assault in Alabama

 - by causing physical injury to another person while intending to prevent a peace officer from performing a lawful duty.

 (Ala.
-Code § 13A-6-22)
+Code § 13A-6-22.)

 What Constitutes “Physical Injury?”

 Physical injury is an impairment of someone’s physical condition, or substantial pain.
 A judge or jury must often determine whether an alleged victim has suffered a physical injury based on the facts of a case.
-Courts have determined the following to constitute a physical injury: cuts and abrasions which bled; pain resulting from three kicks to the victim’s shin and a stomp to the victim’s foot; a black eye resulting from a punch; shotgun pellet wounds; a “busted lip;” a “skint nose;” and a month-long headache.
+Courts have determined the following to constitute a physical injury: cuts and abrasions that bled; pain resulting from three kicks to the victim’s shin and a stomp to the victim’s foot; a black eye resulting from a punch; shotgun pellet wounds; a “busted lip;” a “skint nose;” and a month-long headache.

 What Constitutes a “Deadly Weapon?”

 A deadly weapon is a firearm or anything designed, made, or adapted for the purposes of inflicting death or serious physical injury.
 While not an exhaustive list, other examples of a deadly weapon include a knife, stiletto, sword, dagger, billy, black-jack, bludgeon, or metal knuckles.
+To learn more, see Assault with a Deadly Weapon in Alabama.

 What Constitutes a “Dangerous Instrument?”

-A dangerous instrument is any instrument, article or substance which, under the circumstances in which it is used, attempted to be used, or threatened to be used, is highly capable of causing death or serious physical injury.
+A dangerous instrument is any instrument, article or substance that, under the circumstances in which it is used, attempted to be used, or threatened to be used, is highly capable of causing death or serious physical injury.
 For example, a wrench, motor vehicle, or piece of wood could constitute a dangerous instrument if used to strike another person.

 What Constitutes “Criminal Negligence?”

-Criminal negligence is more serious than simple negligence, or carelessness, which accompanies most accidents.
+Criminal negligence is more serious than simple negligence or carelessness, which accompanies most accidents.
 A person acts with criminal negligence by failing to perceive a substantial and unjustifiable risk.
 For example, causing an automobile accident while driving five miles per hour over the speed limit might result in civil liability against the driver.
 On the other hand, driving considerably faster than the speed limit and causing injury to someone might result in a criminal charge.

 Penalties for Assault in the Third Degree